GilDev/TaraniTunes/README.md

 1. Use the rotary encoder (Q X7) or the “+”/“-” buttons to sweep through songs.
 2. Press “Enter” to choose a song to play.
 3. Put the “SD” switch in the middle position to start playing.
-Put it back in the up position to stop.
+Put it back in the up position to stop/pause the song.
 4. Put “SD” in the down position to select a random song from your playlist.
 5. You can press throttle trims down and up to play next and previous song respectively.
+6. The next song will automatically and Timer3 will reset to 0 it wall also reset if you change songs.

 French instructions
 -------------------